Calcium channel blockers lower blood pressure and treat other conditions such as chest pain and an irregular heartbeat.By Mayo Clinic Staff

-Some calcium channel blockers have the added benefit of slowing your heart rate, which can further reduce blood pressure, relieve chest pain (angina) and control an irregular heartbeat.
+Some calcium channel blockers have the added benefit of slowing your heart rate, which can further lower your blood pressure, relieve chest pain (angina) and control an irregular heartbeat.

 Several calcium channel blockers are available.
 Which one is best for you depends on your health and the condition being treated.